thomasleplus/java-memory-safety/docs/en/takeaways.md

 ### Key Takeaways

-- Write software in a memory-safe language.
+- Prefer memory-safe languages.
-- If Java, do not use the `Unsafe` classes.
+- In Java, do not use the `Unsafe` classes.
 Prefer the FFM API.
 - Use SAST tools to detect and review occurrences, present or future.
 - Use SCA tools to keep your third-party dependencies free from CVEs.

-Note: FIXME
+Note: Applies to choosinng or writing an application.